jaspector

 • OSSF inspections are handled by the permitting authority under TCEQ's program (other)

-Typical inspection sequence: For OSSF work, inspections depend on the permitting authority and the approved system plan.
+Typical sequence: For OSSF work, inspections depend on the permitting authority and the approved system plan.

 No public county general building permit requirement was found for ordinary construction in unincorporated Carson County.
 For OSSF and septic systems, TCEQ requires a permit and approved plan to construct, alter, repair, extend, and operate an OSSF unless an exemption applies.

-Typical processing time is OSSF permit review: 30 days for permitting authority approval or denial..
+Building permit processing times in unincorporated Carson County, TX typically run OSSF permit review: 30 days for permitting authority approval or denial..
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in unincorporated Carson County, TX.
 The following work is generally exempt: 10 acre rule exemption if all TCEQ conditions are met; Emergency repairs listed by TCEQ, if reported in writing to the permitting authority within 72 hours after repairs begin; Grandfathered OSSFs may not need a permit if they meet TCEQ's stated conditions.
 Note: Exemptions listed are OSSF-specific state exemptions verified by TCEQ.
 No public exempt-work list was found for general county construction because no public countywide building permit program was identified.
+When in doubt, confirm with the local building department before starting work.